grandeurdev/arduino-sdk/README.md

 > onParms (callback : _Callback_) : returns _void_

-This method schedules a function to be called when the parms of the device are updated on Grandeur Cloud.
+This method schedules a function to be called when the parms of the device are updated on Grandeur.

 #### Parameters